Addams Family Values (video game)

-Addams Family Values is an action-adventure game based on the film of the same name produced by Ocean Software and released in 1994 for the Super NES (in North America and Europe) and Sega Mega Drive (in Europe only).
+Addams Family Values is a 1995 action-adventure game based on the 1993 film of the same name, developed and published by Ocean Software for the Super NES (in North America and Europe) and Mega Drive (in Europe only).

 Plot

 The player takes the role of Uncle Fester as he searches for his recently kidnapped baby nephew Pubert E. Addams.
 On the way, he receives help from The Addams Family and other characters.

 Gameplay

 Addams Family Values is an action-adventure game with slight role-playing elements.
 The players control Fester by moving him around, fighting regular enemies and bosses, talking to members of Addams household, and solving puzzles.
 There are eight dungeons players can explore with a handful of side quests.

 Reception

-In 1995, Total! ranked the game 71st on their Top 100 SNES Games.
+In 1995, Total! ranked the game 71st on their list of the "Top 100 SNES Games".